A new perspective on dynamic network flow problems via port-Hamiltonian systems: Time-dependent network flow problems

-We now assume that $u^\rho=0$ and $\hat{z}$ are given and fixed (and not part of the optimization).
-In the following, we omit the fixed components $u^\rho$ and $\hat{z}$ of $w$ and identify $w$ with $\ux$ for better readability.
+where, using the notation from \eqref{eq:opt_problem}, $w=(u,\hat{z})$, $\varepsilon>0$, and where we assume that $u^\rho=0$ and $\hat{z}$ are given and fixed (and not part of the optimization).
+We hence omit the fixed components $u^\rho$ and $\hat{z}$ of $w$ and identify $w$ with $\ux$ for better readability.
+Moreover, we consider only the case $\lambda>0$ in the following.
+Hence, the penalization term in the cost function is active and minimizers have higher regularity.
 In particular, we allow only to vary the flow on circulations in the network which leads us to the admissible set given by

 In addition to ensuring that the flow conservation constraints are satisfied a.e.\ in $(0,T)$, this admissible set guarantees that the control does not change the initial condition $\hat x$.
 Note that the cost functional penalizes $\|\frac{\dd}{\dd t}\ux\|^2$ which corresponds to the assumption that adjusting the redirection of flow is expensive.